Attribution, Citation, and Quotation: A Survey of Evidence-based Text Generation with Large Language Models

 \section{Research Landscape}

-We analyze the number of published papers per year as a proxy for research interest.
-Figure~\ref{fig:paper_year} shows that after two studies in 2022, publications modestly increased to 16 in 2023, then surged to 106 in 2024, a 6.6-fold rise.
-Over 86\% of studies were published after 2023, highlighting limitations of earlier surveys like \citet{li2023surveylargelanguagemodels} that omits a substantial portion of the recent literature.
-Due to a data cutoff in February, our dataset includes only 10 publications from 2025.
-Given the trend, we anticipate continued growth throughout 2025, underscoring the sustained and expanding interest in evidence-based text generation.

 Figure~\ref{fig:contribution_types} shows the distribution of publications by contribution type.
-We observe that most studies propose novel approaches for evidence-based text generation.
+We observe that most studies propose novel approaches for evidence-based text generation with \acp{llm}.
 A substantial number also introduce new resources and focus on evaluation, underscoring the growing attention these aspects receive within the community.
-Further, this highlights the necessity of not only reviewing methodological contributions but also systematically mapping existing evaluation approaches and resources, a gap this survey aims to address in the following sections.
+Further, this highlights the necessity of not only reviewing methodological contributions but also systematically mapping existing evaluation approaches and resources, a gap this survey addresses in Section~\ref{sec:evaluation} and Appendix~\ref{sec:evaluation_resources}.
 Application, position, and survey studies are relatively underrepresented.